PennLINC/DevProps/README.md

 The resulting (masked) delta r^2 values can then be visualized with Vis_FaceVec.m.

 Note the sample size here is different (smaller).
-Not all subjects had high-quality Carit data, see lines 114:156 of this R [script](https://github.com/PennLINC/PWs/blob/main/scripts/Group_level_analysis.rmd) for more sample construction information.
+Not all subjects had high-quality Carit data, see lines 121:132 of this R [script](https://github.com/PennLINC/PWs/blob/main/scripts/Group_level_analysis.rmd) for more sample construction information.

-items to validate in 4:
+items to validate in 5:
 #### T-test directionality: i.e., more top-down w/ task

 # 6.1 Age effects: Whole-cortex
 [Bin_And_Aggregate_BuProp_180.m](https://github.com/PennLINC/PWs/blob/e9dafb2118b3814b971d74d9cab4c35c51916aa2/scripts/Bin_And_Aggregate_BuProp_180.m) will derive individual-level whole-cortex metrics for proportion bottom-up (or top-down).
-This output can read into R and plotted with line 391 of [this script](https://github.com/PennLINC/PWs/blob/main/scripts/Group_level_analysis.rmd).
-Code for reported stats is directly above.
+This output can read into R and plotted starting at line 206 of [this script](https://github.com/PennLINC/PWs/blob/main/scripts/Group_level_analysis.rmd), and within [this markdown](https://github.com/PennLINC/PWs/blob/main/scripts/Group_level_analysis.md).
+Code for reported stats is directly adjacent to plotting code.

 # 6.2 Age effects: Mass univariate
 As above, [BUTD_to_Rformat.m](https://github.com/PennLINC/PWs/blob/main/scripts/BUTD_to_Rformat.m) will convert extracted values to .csv files for R to leverage.